zerotwooneone/percolator/source/Percolator.Identity/README.md

 # Percolator.Identity

-## Core Philosophy: The "Who"

-This domain's single responsibility is to answer the question: **"Who is this peer?"**
+This project is a domain library whose single responsibility is to answer the question: **"Who is this peer?"**

-It manages a peer's core identity, which is defined by a simple, stable `PeerId`.
-It is fundamentally agnostic of any communication or cryptographic protocol.
-Its concern is pure, abstract identity.
-The `Peer` object in this domain contains only `PeerId` and a user-friendly `Name`.
+It manages a peer's core identity, which is defined by a simple, stable `PeerId` and a user-friendly `Name`.
+It is fundamentally agnostic of any communication protocol.
+It also manages the creation, secure storage, and retrieval of the cryptographic keys that serve as an identity's credentials.

----

-This project is a domain library responsible for managing node identities within the Percolator network.
-It handles the creation, secure storage, and retrieval of cryptographic identities based on a modern multi-key model.

 ## Core Responsibilities